tacodenouter/taco-2019-02/content/posts/hello-world.md

 ---
 ### Craftsmanship & creativity

 Le Chameau makes boots for people who live and breathe the land.
-They’ve been hand making rubber boots since 1927 in the same factory in Normandy, France.
-With Dave’s Lab I designed their e-commerce site and worked on the company’s branding.
+Since 1927 the company has made rubber boots in the same factory in Normandy, France.
+With Dave’s Lab I developed their brand, set up a design system and designed their e-commerce site.

 ### Savoir-faire

-Here’s a high level overview of Le Chameau’s e-commerce site covering in-depth pages of their product lines categorised per purpose, company history and philosophy.
+During a factory visit I took a large  Here’s a high level overview of Le Chameau’s e-commerce site covering in-depth pages of their product lines categorised per purpose, company history and philosophy.

 ### Understated luxury